-Call 911 right away if you see any of the following in your child during a flare-up:
+Call 911 right away if your child has any of the following symptoms.
+They could mean your child is having severe difficulty breathing:

 Very fast or hard breathing

-Sucking in between the ribs and above and below the breastbone (this is known as retractions)
+Sinking in between the ribs and above and below the breastbone (chest retractions)

 Can't walk or talk

 Lips or fingers turning blue

 Peak flow reading less than 50 percent of normal best

 Work together with your child’s healthcare provider.
 Controlling asthma takes teamwork.
-Keep any appointments your child has with the health care provider who is managing your child’s asthma.
+Keep all appointments with your child's health care provider.
 Don’t just make an appointment when your child has a flare-up.
-Stick to the asthma action plan you and the health care provider developed for managing your child’s asthma.
+And, follow your child's asthma action plan.

 Use controller medications as instructed.
-Make sure your child uses his or her long-term controller medications, such as corticosteroids and other anti-inflammatory medications, help with this.
-They reduce airway inflammation.
+Make sure your child uses his or her long-term controller medications, such as corticosteroids and other anti-inflammatory medications.
 A child with asthma can have inflamed airways any time, not just when he or she has symptoms.
 Controller medicines must be taken every day, even when your child feels well.